About the Dementia-Friendly Airports Working Group

 - Developed a Best Practices document for security screening travelers with Dementia that was shared nationally with all TSA security personnel in October, 2020

-- Contributed information about the international Hidden Disabilities Sunflower program resulting in adoption of the program by Minneapolis/Saint Paul International Airport beginning November, 2020
+- Compiled and contributed information about the international Hidden Disabilities Sunflower program resulting in adoption of the program by Minneapolis/Saint Paul International Airport beginning November, 2020

 DFAWG outreach activities: